pygame/pygame/docs/reST/tut/PygameIntro.rst

 Pygame started in the summer of 2000.
 Being a C programmer of many years, I discovered both Python and SDL at about the same time.
 You are already familiar with Python, which was at version 1.5.2.
-You may need an introduction to SDL, which is the Simple Directmedia Library.&nbsp;
+You may need an introduction to SDL, which is the Simple DirectMedia Layer.
 Created by Sam Lantinga, SDL is a cross-platform C library for controlling multimedia, comparable to DirectX.
 It has been used for hundreds commercial and open source games.
 I was impressed at how clean and straightforward both projects were and it wasn't long before I realized mixing Python and SDL was an interesting proposal.

-I discovered a small project already underway with exactly the same idea, PySDL.
+I discovered a small project already under-way with exactly the same idea, PySDL.
 Created by Mark Baker, PySDL was a straightforward implementation of SDL as a Python extension.
 The interface was cleaner than a generic SWIG wrapping, but I felt it forced a "C style" of code.